B-Nilson/napsreview/README.md

     #> 10  2006  103203 pm25_bcgov pm25_naps_lag_1    1             0.780      6051.
     #> # ℹ 63 more rows

-And this becomes quite clear when looking at the monthly correlation between the two datasets.
+And this issue becomes quite clear when looking at the monthly correlation between the two datasets.
 Here is two samples of that, see [monthly_cor_plots](/inst/extdata/issues/monthly_cor_plots) for the full set.
+Note how for some sites, specific years appear to be shifted while others are not, and for other sites the shift is consistent across years.

 ![](/inst/extdata/issues/monthly_cor_plots/100110_pm25_bcgov_pm25_naps.png)
 ![](/inst/extdata/issues/monthly_cor_plots/100112_no2_bcgov_no2_naps.png)